Thendrale Ennai Thodu: Plot

-In Madras, while her car breaks down frequently, Malu, a young graduate, very independent, stemming from the Tamil bourgeoisie, attends, dumbfounded, that Raghunath (alias Raghu) is a pickpocket.
+In Madras, while her car breaks down frequently, Malu, a young graduate, independent, stemming from the Tamil bourgeoisie, attends dumbfounded that Raghunath (alias Raghu) is a pickpocket.
 The young man who went to an interview misses his bus.
 Having got acquainted with Malu and having repaired her vehicle, she takes him to his meeting.
-She informs him on the spot, that the post is already taken, which puts Raghu beside himself.
-During his interview, he lets burst his anger, he becomes enraged in the face of his future employers, among which one, Rajasekhar, who is the father of Malu, who finally, appreciates the frankness of Raghu.
-Raghu then gets acquainted with his new office colleagues, the old man Balu and the young person Ramu, the merry revellers.
-The first one is married, the second, a single man.
+There she learns the position has already been filled, which frustrates Raghu.
+During his interview, he lets burst his anger, he becomes enraged in the face of his future employers, among which one, Rajasekhar, who is the father of Malu, appreciates the frankness of Raghu.
+Raghu then meets his future coworkers, Balu (an older, married man) and Ramu (a young, unmarried man), both lively and outgoing.